8 types of eczema

 2. Contact eczema

-Contact eczema ( contact dermatitis) is a localised reaction that includes redness, itching, and burning where the skin has come into contact with an allergen (an allergy-causing substance) or with an irritant such as an acid, a cleaning agent, or other chemical.
-Other examples of contact eczema include reactions to washing powder and liquids, nickel (present in jewellery and clothing buckles), cosmetics, fabrics, clothing, and perfume.
+Contact eczema (contact dermatitis) is a localised reaction that includes redness, itching, and burning where the skin has come into contact with an allergen (an allergy-causing substance) or with an irritant, such as an acid, a cleaning agent, or other chemical.
+Other examples of contact eczema triggers include washing powder and liquids, nickel (present in jewellery and clothing buckles), cosmetics, fabrics, clothing, and perfume.
 The condition is sometimes referred to as allergic contact eczema (allergic contact dermatitis) or irritant contact eczema (irritant contact dermatitis) depending on what is involved in triggering the reaction.
 Skin reactions to certain plants such as primulas and chrysanthemums are examples of allergic contact eczema.
 People who have a history of allergies have an increased risk of developing contact eczema.

 3. Seborrhoeic eczema